By Roy Burner - Minister of the Gospel

 The Psalmist wrote words of encouragement to believers: Because you have made the Lord, your refuge, even the most High your dwelling place, there shall no evil befall you; neither shall any plague come near your dwelling.
 For he shall give his angels charge over you, to keep you in all your ways.
 They shall bear you up in their hands, lest you dash your foot against a stone (Psalm 91:9-12).

 This Psalm describes the faithfulness of God's protection.
 God can, and will, deliver the faithful according to His will.
 Scripture reveals that Shadrach, Meshach, and Abednego refused to bow down to a golden image set up by the king, saying:

 If it be so, our God whom we serve is able to deliver us from the burning fiery furnace, and he will deliver us out of your hand, O King.
 BUT IF NOT, be it known to you, that we will not serve your gods, nor worship the golden image which you have set up (Daniel 3:16-18).

-The weapons of our warfare are not carnal (or of the flesh), but mighty through God the the pulling down of strongholds; casting down arguments, and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).
+The weapons of our warfare are not carnal (or of the flesh), but mighty through God to the pulling down of strongholds; casting down arguments, and every high thing that exalts itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (2 Corinthians 10:4-5).
 In these last days our dependence has to be on the Savior of our soul (the Lord Jesus Christ); to see us through the perplexity of life.